hasura/graphql-engine/docs/graphql/manual/auth/common-roles-auth-examples.rst

 Multiple roles per user
 -----------------------

+Sometimes your data/user model requires that:

+* Users can have multiple roles.
-Sometimes your data/user model requires that users be assigned multiple roles, and each role have access to different parts of your database schema.
+* Each role has access to different parts of your database schema.

 If you have the information about roles and how they map to your data in the same database as the one configured with GraphQL Engine, you can leverage relationships to define permissions that effectively control access to data and the operations each role is allowed to perform.

 To understand how this works, let's model the roles and corresponding permissions in the context of a blog app wth the following roles: